 Events and Experiences

-Upcoming special events include Meerkat Mania (Sep.
-2-4), with animal programs, live entertainment and storytimes, and Monarch Day (Sep.
-9), featuring butterfly releases and live-action Disney characters.
-STEAM Day (Sep.
-23) offers fun, educational experiences to get guests of all ages excited about science, technology, engineering, art and math.
-And Zoo Goes Boo!
+Upcoming special events at the Zoo include Monarch Day (Sept.
+14), which includes the release of monarch butterflies; STEAM Day (Sep.
+21), offering fun, educational experiences to get guests of all ages excited about science, technology, engineering, art and math; and Zoo Goes Boo!
 (Oct.
-20-29) is the Zoo’s annual Halloween bash, complete with trick-or-treat stations, amazing animals, twisted decorations, magicians, jugglers and more.
+11-27), the Zoo’s annual Halloween bash, complete with trick-or-treat stations, amazing animals, twisted decorations, magicians, jugglers and more.

 You don’t have to wait for a special event to have a great time at the Zoo, of course.
 Take a ride up the funicular before heading to Tree Top Play Zone, or hit the zipline on your way to the Sky Trail Ropes Course.
 Pan for gems, ride a camel, feed birds from your hand in the Budgie aviary, explore a universally designed playground and/or enjoy a picnic in the park just outside the Zoo.